YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 A common [known issue](https://github.com/YunoHost/issues/issues/501) is that sometimes, logging out of YunoHost apps will not log people out of every app.
 This is for example the case for [Nextcloud](https://github.com/YunoHost-Apps/nextcloud_ynh/issues/19), because it uses its own authentication cookies which are not cleared when people log out of YunoHost.
 This is not trivial to fix.

-Similarly, logging out of the app doesn't necessarily log people from YunoHost entirely (which is more acceptable that clicking Log out and ... not being logged out at all because you're still logged-in on the SSO, hence logged in on the app).
+Similarly, logging out of the app doesn't necessarily log people from YunoHost entirely (which is more acceptable that clicking Log out and... not being logged out at all because you're still logged-in on the SSO, hence logged in on the app).
 Some YunoHost app do integrate custom patches such that the logout process of the app does automatically redirects to `https://domain.tld/yunohost/sso/?action=logout` which logs them out.